Frequently Asked Questions

 Is true decompilation possible?

 No, of course not.
-Fully automated decompilation is not possible — no decompiler could exactly reproduce the original source code.
+Fully automated decompilation is not possible — no decompiler can precisely reproduce the original source code.

-Well, we hate to burst your illusions but PE Explorer does not decompile code.
-It disassembles code, which is the task of converting machine code into assembler, but it does not generate C or C++ code from the disassembled output.
-Which is a task of great difficulty.
+While PE Explorer does disassemble code, converting machine code into assembler, it does not generate C or C++ code from the disassembled output.
+Decompiling code into higher-level languages like C or C++ is a task of great difficulty.

 It spits the results out in assembly format, which I don't understand at all.
-Do you have other products/plug-ins that can spit it out in English?
+Do you have other products or plugins that can provide the output in English?

 I have just run the disasembler on an exe file and want to change some code in it.
 But how do I put it back into an application format like it was?

-Results generated by the PE Explorer disassembler are for comparison purposes only.
-The generated output can not be recompiled as is and has not been optimized for memory and processor usage.
+The results generated by the PE Explorer disassembler are intended for reference and comparison purposes only.
+The generated output cannot be recompiled as is into an application format like the original executable.
+Additionally, the disassembly output has not been optimized for memory and processor usage.

 Why couldn't be the disassembler slightly more usable (a list of API functions etc)?

-It will be — in future versions.
-The "what-to-do" list is mile long and seems to be endless.
+It will be improved — in future versions.
+The "what-to-do" list is mile long and seemingly never-ending.

 What are the benefits of the disassembler if all it gives you just an unreadable assembly format?